 Location: Sunnyvale

-On/Offsite: Mostly onsite, 2 days/week telecommuting okay once you’re up to speed
+On/Offsite: Mostly onsite, 2 days/week telecommuting okay

 Relo/Visa: No